Hey there! If you've ever dreamed of becoming a plant whisperer and mastering the art of caring for Aloe Vera, you're in luck.

 Pests and Diseases

-Moving on to the topic of pests and diseases, I've encountered a few challenges in keeping my Aloe vera plant healthy and thriving. common pests that can affect Aloe vera include mealybugs, scale, and orange aphids.
+Moving on to the topic of pests and diseases, I've encountered a few challenges in keeping my Aloe vera plant healthy and thriving.
+Common pests that can affect Aloe vera include mealybugs, scale, and orange aphids.

 Mealybugs and scale are often found on indoor plants and can be removed by wiping them off with alcohol-soaked cotton swabs or scraping them off with a dull knife.